hacker-home/Airbnb-booking/README.md

 npm install

-// to run the server (using nodemon) npm start
+// to run the server (using nodemon), if you try to deploy,
+// please change this script to use node in package.json npm start

 // build bundle.js on production mode